 The Trent-Severn Waterway is a scenic 386 km stretch connecting Lake Ontario to Lake Huron.
 A National Historic Site of Canada, the Waterway naturally has a storied past, but today serves as a recreational attraction to the boaters, paddlers, cyclists, and other visitors drawn to explore its scenic, meandering route.
 Nestled along its length are a series of charming communities known as the Trent-Severn Trail Towns – in this post we’ll look at Northumberland County’s Hastings.

 The Trent-Severn Waterway is literally central to the town of Hastings.
 The two sides of town are joined by an historic swing bridge at Lock 18, which ensures the flow of land and water traffic in the warmer months.
 Head southwest and you’ll find yourself at the mouth of Rice Lake, a scenic destination deserving of a blog post all its own.
 Boat in this direction and you can look forward to 60 km of uninterrupted water before reaching Lock 19 in Peterborough.
-Head northwest, and you’ll be wending your way toward fellow Trail Town Campbellford.
+Head northeast, and you’ll be wending your way toward fellow Trail Town Campbellford.

 Chances are you’ll want to linger in Hastings awhile, though.
 Fishing enthusiasts consider it prime territory – in 2012, the World Fishing Network named Hastings Canada’s Ultimate Fishing Town.
 Even if you’re not fishing from a boat, the core wall above Lock 18 provides excellent opportunities to cast your line from the shoreline.
 Muskie, pickerel, walleye, pike, and more abound in these waters.
 In Hastings Pisces Park (3 Dit Clapper Dr.) you’ll find a 12’ long walleye sculpture named Pisces Pete, built by artist Bill Lishman, testifying to the importance of sport fishing in the region.